microsoft/Kusto-Query-Language/doc/azure-digital-twins-query-request-plugin.md

 ---
 # azure_digital_twins_query_request plugin

-The `azure_digital_twins_query_request` plugin runs an Azure Digital Twins query as part of a Kusto Query Language query.
+The `azure_digital_twins_query_request` plugin runs an Azure Digital Twins query as part of a Kusto Query Language (KQL) query.
 The plugin is invoked with the [`evaluate`](evaluateoperator.md) operator.

-Using the plugin, you can query across data in both Azure Digital Twins and any data source accessible through the Kusto Query Language.
-For example, you can [historize digital twin property updates to Azure Data Explorer](#perform-time-series-analytics).
+Using the plugin, you can query across data in both Azure Digital Twins and any data source accessible through KQL.
+For example, you can [perform time series analytics](#perform-time-series-analytics).

 For more information about the plugin, see [Azure Digital Twins query plugin for Azure Data Explorer](/azure/digital-twins/concepts-data-explorer-plugin#using-the-plugin).